Mistake #1: Not Knowing Your Goals and Aspirations

 Match the School’s Focus to Your Culinary Style

 List your three most important culinary goals.
 Do you want to work with traditional Italian cuisine or classic French techniques?
 Would you like to become more adept at Thai cooking as a way to expand the menu in your current restaurant?
-Do you simply want to learn basic knife skills and learn about the science of baking?
+Do you want to learn basic knife skills and learn about the science of baking?

 Visiting your local community college’s website might demonstrate that they focus more on job skills development than artistry.